Quantum Error Correction for Quantum Memories: Concepts of Quantum Error Correction

-One feature of quantum error correcting codes which is different from classical error correcting codes, is that this inference step does not necessarily has to point to a unique error.
-For example: for the 9-qubit code, the error $Z_1$ and the error $Z_2$ have an equivalent effect on the codespace as $Z_1 Z_2$ is a parity check which acts trivially on the code space.
-The syndromes for errors which are related by parity checks are always identical.
-The classical algorithm which processes the syndrome to infer an error, ---this procedure is called {\em decoding}---, does not need to choose between such equivalent errors.
 But there is further ambiguity in the error syndrome.
 For Shor's code the error $Z_1$ and the error $Z_4 Z_7$ have an identical syndrome as $Z_1 Z_4 Z_7$ is the $\overline{Z}$ operator which commutes with all parity checks.
 If we get a single non-trivial ($-1$) syndrome for the parity check $X_1 X_2 X_3 X_4 X_5 X_6$ we could decide that the error is $Z_1$ or $Z_4 Z_7$.
 But if we make a mistake in this decision and correct with $Z_4 Z_7$ while $Z_1$ happened then we have effectively performed a $\overline{Z}$ without knowing it!
-This means that the decoding procedure should decide between errors, ---all consistent with the error syndrome---, which are mutually related by logical operators.
+This means that the decoding procedure should decide between errors, all of which are consistent with the error syndrome, which are mutually related by logical operators.
+We will discuss the procedure of decoding more formally in Section \ref{sec:ssc1}.
+For Shor's code we can decode the syndrome by picking a single qubit error which is consistent with the syndrome.
+If a two-qubit error occurred we may thus have made a mistake.
+However, for Shor's code there are no two single-qubit errors $E_1$ and $E_2$ with the same syndrome whose product $E_1 E_2$ is a logical operator as each logical operator acts on at least 3 qubits.
+This is another way of seeing that Shor's code can correct any single qubit Pauli error.
+It is a $[[n,k,d]]=[[9,1,3]]$ code, encoding $k=1$ qubit into $n=9$ ($n$ is called the {\em block size} of the code) and having {\em distance} $d=3$.
+Having seen how this works for Shor's code, we can understand the role of the distance of a code more generally as follows.\\